 The University of the West of Scotland has supported development of wearable medical device that monitors patients’ vital signs, working alongside Current Health (Formally Snap40), an AI-enabled healthcare company.

 UWS helped the firm develop the device to monitor respiratory rate, blood pressure, heart rate and skin temperature.

-Data is transmitted by WiFi to a software platform that notifies clinical staff through mobile devices, facilitating early medical intervention if a patient deteriorates.
-As a result of UWS collaboration, the team identified opportunities for further collaboration on patient data analyses and the battery life of the product.
+It works by transmitting data to a software platform, via a WiFi connection, which notifies clinical staff, facilitating early medical intervention if needed.
+As a result of the collaboration, the team identified opportunities for further collaboration on patient data analyses and the products battery life.

-In 2018, Current secured an additional $8 million (£6.1m) in what is the largest seed funding round by a digital healthcare business in the UK.
+In 2018, Current Health secured an additional $8 million (£6.1m) in what is the largest seed funding round by a digital healthcare business in the UK.the largest seed funding round by a digital healthcare business in the UK.

 If you would like to reach out to discuss anything from the above case study, please get in touch.

 Let us know if you would like to discuss contributing to the case studies we currently profile.